MarioSchwalbe/homebrew-gcc-musl-cross/README.md

 installed with package options (see `brew info`).

 Note, when using the toolchain, the generated binaries will only run on a system with `musl` libc installed.
-Either musl-based distributions like Alpine Linux or distributions having the libc installed as separate packages (e.g., Debian/Ubuntu).
+Either musl-based distributions like Alpine Linux or distributions having `musl` libc installed as separate packages (e.g., Debian/Ubuntu).

-Binaries statically linked with `musl` libc (link with `--static`) have no external dependencies, even for features like DNS lookups or character set conversions that are implemented with dynamic loading on glibc.
+Binaries statically linked with `musl` libc (linked with `--static`) have no external dependencies, even for features like DNS lookups or character set conversions that are implemented with dynamic loading on glibc.
 The application can be deployed as a single binary file and run on any machine with the appropriate ISA and Linux kernel or Linux syscall ABI emulation layer including bare docker